Inquisitor-201/rust-bao/README.md

 # rust-bao

 todo:
-automatically detect qemu & atf-fip cpu_init sync & handler
+1. automatically detect qemu & atf-fip
+2. cpu_init sync & handler

-as_init: set as->pt.dscr
+3. as_init: set as->pt.dscr
          as_init is null ?
+4. do we need spinlock in AddrSpace?
+5. `colors` unimplemented